 It is important to us that you find it easy to get the information you need about us including what services we provide and how and why we make decisions.
+How can we improve?

-We are so pleased to note an improvement in this area.
-We continue to provide a wide range of high quality publications, an up-to-date website, active social media accounts and a variety of tenant events.
+We are so pleased with this result.
+We continue to provide a wide range of high quality publications, an up-to-date website, active social media accounts and a variety of regular, popular events.
 We welcome and constantly learn from any feedback received on these methods.
 [12]

-Percentage of tenants satisfied with the opportunities given to them to participate in their landlord's decision making - 99.8% in our Tenant Satisfaction Survey 2022 were satisfied with the different ways you can participate in and influence our decision making such as surveys, focus groups, consultation register, residents groups, etc.
+Percentage of tenants satisfied with the opportunities given to them to participate in their landlord's decision making - 99.8% Where does this figure come from?
+99.8% (455) of tenants surveyed in our Tenant Satisfaction Survey 2022 were satisfied with the different ways you can participate in and influence our decision making such as surveys, focus groups, consultation register, residents groups, etc.